11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 Stop shaming yourself for your imperfections.
 Sometimes the most intense and painful ruminations are what John Bradshaw calls Obsessive Shaming Thoughts described in his book, Healing the Shame that Binds You.

-These shame-based thoughts are the insidious, dominant, negative inner voice- experienced either partially conscious or unconscious, according to Bradshaw.
+These shame-based thoughts are the insidious, dominant, negative inner voice- experienced either partially consciously or unconsciously, according to Bradshaw.

-These are the inner-critical voices that cause toxic emotions-- such as feelings of unworthiness, not being enough.
+These are the inner-critical voices that cause toxic emotions-- such as feelings of unworthiness and not being enough.

 It's essential to get rid of this type of thinking.